MenuDocs/guides/guide/topics/discordjs/gettingStarted.md

 Congratulations, you've completed the first steps to making a Discord bot!

-## Your first program
+## Writing your first program

 Now that you have your project setup you can start coding.
 By being at this section you know at least the basics of [JavaScript and Node.JS](/topics/discordjs/#javascript-and-node-js), if not then I highly suggest you follow that hyperlink and read one of those resources.
-Throughout this guide I will be providing the full code snippets and explaining it.
+In this beginning part of this guide I will be explaining all the code I provide.

-Copy and paste this into your editor and save the file.
+Copy and paste this into your editor.

 ```javascript
 const { Client } = require("discord.js");